Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dyqOMITwLsY,1837.377208333333,1944.0671249999998.md

 ---
-title: "May 28th, 2021 Livestream Q&A: What's coming in the future for optimisations to Satisfactory?"
+title: "May 28th, 2021 Dev Vlog Q&A: What's coming in the future for optimisations to Satisfactory?"
 date: "2021-05-28"
 layout: transcript
 topics: